Moltres Raid boss is one of the Tier 5 Raid Bosses in Pokemon GO. This page details best Moltres counters, focused on Moltres raids.

 Before we go into deeper analysis, remember that Moltres can’t be soloed.
 Before joining raid make sure you are using your best Pokémon with proper movesets.

 Moltres takes Double Super Effective damage from rock type moves, due to its dual fire and type.
 It also takes Super Effective damage from water and electric type moves, although it is better to prioritize rock type attackers over water and electric.
-Even a beast like Kyogre still has a fifty second difference in time versus a Golem.

 As for weather and its effects: